 Apart from the fact that rice is one of the most consumed foods in Africa, Africa has soil suitable for rice production.
 However, many African countries have failed to see the great economic potentials in investing in rice farming.
 For instance, billions of dollars are spent annually on the importation of rice into Nigeria.

-I want to share the top 5 reasons why investing in African agribusiness is highly profitable.
+I want to share the five reasons why investing in African agribusiness is highly profitable.

 1. Agricultural Land is Cheap in Africa